Young Gophers women's squad has had moments, but Big Ten giants await

 "I feel another step needs to be taken,'' Borowicz said.
 "But we are capable of that step.
 It's the small things.
 Each person has to have one less turnover, one more pass instead of a forced shot.
 These are all controllables that we can fix.
 But we do have to take a step forward.''

-The Gophers are coming off a much-needed week-long holiday break, which came after playing three games in six days.
-Whalen said her team was looking tired at the end of that stretch, but it returned strong to practice after some time off.
+The Gophers are coming off a much-needed weeklong holiday break, which came after playing three games in six days.
+Whalen said her team was looking tired at the end of that stretch, but it returned strongly to practice.

 It will be a difficult return to conference play, with a home game with undefeated and third-ranked Ohio State scheduled for next week.
 Before the season started, the Gophers talked about their goal of making the NCAA tournament.
 To do that they'll need to get some wins against ranked teams.